danklammer/danklammer.github.io/articles/_posts/2017-01-20-smartcropjs-macos-service.md

 The creator of [SmartCrop.js], Jonas Wagner, also wrote a [CLI version] that works hand in hand with ImageMagick, a powerful CLI image editor.
 These tools give us the flexibility to execute commands from within Automator.

-Automator is an app designed to automate repeative tasks by creating workflows of specific events.
-We will be creating a Service that can be activated via the context-menu when right-clicking on an image; and then crops and resizes that image to our desired dimensions.
+Automator is an app designed to automate repeative tasks by creating workflows of specific events or actions.
+We will be creating a Service that can be activated via the context-menu when right-clicking on an image in finder; and then crop and resize that image to our desired dimensions.

 #### **Nice little service**